Japanese cruiser Kurama

 Kurama (鞍馬) was the final vessel of the two-ship Ibuki class of armored cruisers in the Imperial Japanese Navy.
-Kurama was named after Mount Kurama located north of Kyoto, Japan.
+Kurama was named after Mount Kurama located in Kyoto, Japan.
 On 28 August 1912, the Ibukis were re-classified as battlecruisers.

 Background

-Ibuki was designed with geared turbine engines which promised more power and hence, more speed; however, problems with these engines led Kurama to be completed with conventional vertical triple expansion reciprocating engines.
+Ibuki was designed with geared steam turbines which promised more power and hence, more speed; however, problems with these engines led Kurama to be completed with conventional vertical triple expansion reciprocating engines.
 Kurama was built at Yokosuka Naval Arsenal.

 Service history

 Shortly after commissioning, Kurama, with Admiral Hayao Shimamura on board, was sent on a voyage to Great Britain to attend the Coronation Fleet Review for King George V at Spithead on 25 June 1911.